genii-open/.github/profile/README.md

 Launched in celebration of the 100-year anniversary of the EEG, making EEG/ESI accessible for all.
 Started on 21 May 2024, Announced & Open Sourced on 6 Sept 2024.

+**Acknowledgement**
+We gratefully acknowledge the contributions of the following individuals to this project:

+Project Leader: Sim Kuan GOH
+Project Manager: Jia Hong PUAH
+Developers (2024): Daowei WANG, Yaxing LYU

+This project was inspired by and is building upon the open-source frameworks DASH (Plotly) and MNE.

 <!--

 **Here are some ideas to get you started:**